paradise-fi/divine/doc/manual/using.md

 $ divine verify program.bc
 ```

-`divine cc` is a wrapper of the clang compiler and it is possible to pass most
+`divine cc` is a wrapper for the clang compiler and it is possible to pass most
 of clang's options to it directly.